Current events “reshaping” the fresh fruit business

 The current situation means that in some points the prices of fruit and vegetables have to increase at the consumer level to compensate producers who are forced to sell below production costs.

-“You have to remember that in the assortment at retail level, fruit and vegetables are still the cheapest dietary option, with an average price per kg often below €2, while other food categories are well above €10. or even €20 per kg”, Binard pointed out.
+“It must be remembered that in the assortment at retail level, fruits and vegetables remain the cheapest dietary option, with an average price per kg often below €2, while other food categories are well above €10 or even €20 per kg”, Binard noted.